-Commissioner McCabe joined the EPA after 22 years with the U.S. Department of Justice, where she served in various positions.
-She was a manager and trial attorney in the Environment and Natural Resources Division, including Deputy Chief of the Environmental Enforcement Section, Assistant Chief in the Natural Resources Section, and Senior Counsel in the Policy, Legislation and Special Litigation Section.
+Before joining EPA, Commissioner McCabe was a trial attorney and manager at the U.S. Department of Justice from 1983 to 2005, in the Department’s Environment and Natural Resources Division.
+Her various positions there included Deputy Chief and Assistant Chief of the Environmental Enforcement Section; Assistant Chief in the Natural Resources Section; and Senior Counsel in the Policy, Legislation and Special Litigation Section.

-Before joining federal service, Commissioner McCabe was an Assistant Attorney General for the State of New York, and was associated with the law firm of Webster and Sheffield in New York City.
+Prior to federal service, Commissioner McCabe served as an Assistant Attorney General in the New York Attorney General’s Environmental Protection Bureau.
+Previously, she was associated with the law firm of Webster and Sheffield in New York City.

 The Commissioner earned a law degree from Columbia Law School and a bachelor’s degree in environmental science from Barnard College.
 She also studied environmental science at the graduate level in Columbia University’s Graduate School of Arts and Sciences.Catherine R. McCabe, Commissioner